Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Introduction

-Following several previous studies in the recent literature, in this paper we consider an interacting dark energy model in the presence of gauge fields whose dynamics is relevant at different stages of the evolution of the universe.
+A particular type of additional component to include in a cosmological setup is a spin-1 vector field.
 Models involving vector or gauge fields have been widely studied over the years and the interest on such models has a long standing history in cosmological contexts \cite{Ford:1989me, Jacobson:2000xp,Dimopoulos:2006ms, Ackerman:2007nb,Dimopoulos:2008yv,Golovnev:2008cf,EspositoFarese:2009aj,Dimopoulos:2011ws}.
 Studies about vector fields cover different aspects ranging from fundamental theoretical aspects to the calculation/estimation of diverse features and signatures imprinted by the presence of such fields (for reviews on the subject see \cite{Maleknejad:2012fw,Soda:2012zm,Dimastrogiovanni:2010sm} and references therein).
 The usefulness of vector fields are traditionally constrained in cosmological setups by the cosmic no-hair theorem \cite{Starobinsky:1982mr,Wald:1983ky} which predicts an exponentially rapid dilution of any anisotropic effects in an accelerated expanding background if there are no anisotropic sources such as vector or gauge fields.
 Nevertheless, the presence of a non minimal coupling to gravity \cite{Golovnev:2008cf,Kanno:2008gn} and field dependent couplings between the scalar and vector sectors \cite{Watanabe:2009ct,Dimopoulos:2009am} can evade the conditions of the no-hair theorem \cite{Maleknejad:2012as} and allow for small and non-diluting (and eventually observable) features sourced by the vector fields while sustaining a well behaved dynamics with interesting phenomenological features \cite{Dimopoulos:2008yv,Karciauskas:2008bc,Rodriguez:2013cj}.
-Although many studies have focused on the role of vector fields during the inflationary period \cite{Garnica:2021fuu,Emami:2016ldl,Maleknejad:2012fw,Soda:2012zm,Dimastrogiovanni:2010sm,Bamba:2008xa}, some models have also focused on their role during the late-time evolution of the universe \cite{Bamba:2008xa,Thorsrud:2012mu,DeFelice:2016cri,DeFelice:2016uil,Almeida:2018fwe,Rodriguez:2017wkg,Guarnizo:2019mwf, Guarnizo:2020pkj,Nakamura:2019phn} and even considered vector fields as viable and well motivated dark energy candidates \cite{ArmendarizPicon:2004pm, Koivisto:2007bp, Koivisto:2008ig,Tasinato:2014eka, Mehrabi:2015lfa,DeFelice:2016yws, Alvarez:2019ues, Nakamura:2019phn, Motoa-Manzano:2020mwe,Orjuela-Quintana:2020klr} leading to interesting theoretical and phenomenological consequences.
+Although many studies have focused on the role of vector fields during the inflationary period \cite{Garnica:2021fuu,Emami:2016ldl,Maleknejad:2012fw,Soda:2012zm,Dimastrogiovanni:2010sm,Bamba:2008xa}, some models have also focused on their role during the late-time evolution of the universe \cite{Bamba:2008xa,Thorsrud:2012mu,DeFelice:2016cri,DeFelice:2016uil,Almeida:2018fwe,Rodriguez:2017wkg,Guarnizo:2019mwf, Guarnizo:2020pkj,Nakamura:2019phn} and even considered vector fields as viable and well motivated dark energy candidates \cite{ArmendarizPicon:2004pm, Koivisto:2007bp, Koivisto:2008ig,Tasinato:2014eka, Mehrabi:2015lfa,DeFelice:2016yws, Alvarez:2019ues, Nakamura:2019phn, Motoa-Manzano:2020mwe,Orjuela-Quintana:2020klr,Gomez:2020sfz,Gomez:2022okq} leading to interesting theoretical and phenomenological consequences.